Rithvickkr/RealTrev/README.md

 - **Community-Driven Reports**: Locals and other travelers can share information about ongoing events, safety concerns, or local insights.
 - **User Authentication**: Secure login and account management for users.
 - **Interactive Map**: Visual representation of location-based reports.
-- **Comment & Vote System**: Users can comment on and upvote/downvote reports to ensure accuracy.
+- **Vote System**: Users can upvote/downvote reports to ensure accuracy.
 - **Notification System**: Users can subscribe to updates for specific locations.

 ## Tech Stack